Parity measurement: Parity and parity checking

-A parity measurement to determine the equality or inequality of two qubits can be accomplished using a series of CNOT gates, which is then stored in a "check bit", called the ancillary qubit.
+A qubit is a two-level system, and when we measure one qubit, we can have either 1 or 0 as a result.
+One corresponds to odd parity, and zero corresponds to even parity.
+This is what a parity check is.
+This idea can be generalized beyond single qubits.
+This can be generalized beyond a single qubit and it is useful in QEC.
+The idea of parity checks in QEC is to have just parity information of multiple data qubits over one (auxiliary) qubit without revealing any other information.
+Any unitary can be used for the parity check.
+If we want to have the parity information of a valid quantum observable U, we need to apply the controlled-U gates between the ancilla qubit and the data qubits sequentially.
+For example, for making parity check measurement in the X basis, we need to apply CNOT gates between the ancilla qubit and the data qubits sequentially since the controlled gate in this case is a CNOT (CX) gate.

 The unique state of the ancillary qubit is then used to determine either even or odd parity of the qubits.
-When the qubits of the input states are equal, an even parity will be measured indicating that no error has occurred.
-When the qubits are unequal, an odd parity will be measured indicating a single bit-flip error.
+When the qubits of the input states are equal, an even parity will be measured, indicating that no error has occurred.
+When the qubits are unequal, an odd parity will be measured, indicating a single bit-flip error.

-With more than two qubits, additional parity measurements can be performed to determine if the qubits are the same value, and if not, which is the outlier.
-For example, in a system of three qubits, we can first perform a parity measurement on the first and second qubit, and then on the first and third qubit.
-Specifically, we are measuring $Z \otimes Z \otimes I$ to determine if an $X$ error has occurred on the first two qubits, and then $Z \otimes I \otimes Z$ to determine if an $X$ error has occurred on the first and third qubits.
+With more than two qubits, additional parity measurements can be performed to determine if the qubits are the same value, and if not, to find which is the outlier.
+For example, in a system of three qubits, one can first perform a parity measurement on the first and second qubit, and then on the first and third qubit.
+Specifically, one is measuring $Z \otimes Z \otimes I$ to determine if an $X$ error has occurred on the first two qubits, and then $Z \otimes I \otimes Z$ to determine if an $X$ error has occurred on the first and third qubits.

 In a circuit, an ancillary qubit is prepared in the $|0\rangle$ state.
-During measurement, a controlled-NOT gate is performed on the ancillary bit dependent on the first qubit being checked, followed by a second controlled-NOT gate performed on the ancillary bit dependent on the second qubit being checked.
-If these qubits are the same, the double controlled-NOT gates will revert the ancillary qubit to its initial $|0\rangle$ state, which indicates even parity.
-If these qubits are not the same, the double controlled-NOT gates will alter the ancillary qubit to the opposite $|1\rangle$ state, which indicates odd parity.
+During measurement, a CNOT gate is performed on the ancillary bit dependent on the first qubit being checked, followed by a second CNOT gate performed on the ancillary bit dependent on the second qubit being checked.
+If these qubits are the same, the double CNOT gates will revert the ancillary qubit to its initial $|0\rangle$ state, which indicates even parity.
+If these qubits are not the same, the double CNOT gates will alter the ancillary qubit to the opposite $|1\rangle$ state, which indicates odd parity.
 Looking at the ancillary qubits, a corresponding correction can be performed.